Death of a Salesman Linda Loman Quotes

 Willy's reflections suggest complete faith in the notion that popularity and personal attractiveness bring success.
-The fact that Biff's life hasn't amounted to much, despite the fact that he was so popular in high school, is truly hard for Willy to understand.
+The fact that Biff's life hasn't amounted to much, despite him being so popular in high school, is truly hard for Willy to understand.
 It just doesn't fit into his idea of the world.

 LINDA: Willy, dear.
 Talk to them again.
 There’s no reason why you can’t work in New York.